Welcome to the Country Policy Review and Analysis web area!

 A full reference is provided for each of the country files.
 This should be clearly cited whenever this work is used or quoted.

-The CPRA Methodology Report describes the steps and approaches taken.
+The CPRA Methodology Report updated in 2018 describes the steps and approaches taken.

 The CPRA results are essentially addressed to ministries of education.
 They have the potential to be used as a reference tool according to national-level priorities and needs.
 It is also anticipated that the CPRA work outputs will contribute to international-level requests directed to ministries of education.
 These may be, for example, in relation to European-level work and country contributions associated with CSRs and international-level work linked to the reporting process for the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD; 2006).